blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 - The library will end up in Nexus: http://nexus.local:8081, user ```admin```, password ```Abcd1234!```
 - The container image will end up in the Docker Registry: http://localhost:8083
 - Swagger UI page of the fibonacci-webservice can be found at http://192.168.8.18:27372/swagger/ui
-- The Fibonacci application can be found at http://192.168.8.18
+- The Fibonacci web application can be found at http://192.168.8.18

 ## Notes